Nantong: Nantong Economic & Technological Development Area

-Established in 1984, Nantong Economic & Technological Development Area (NETDA) was one of the first state-level development zones approved by the Chinese Central Government and has been certified as an ISO 14000 National Demonstration Zone.
+Established in 1984, Nantong Economic & Technological Development Area (NETDA, 南通经济技术开发区) was one of the first state-level development zones approved by the Chinese Central Government and has been certified as an ISO 14000 National Demonstration Zone.
 The zone benefits from superior transportation facilities by both rail and road.
 NETDA has direct links to two railways: the Xinyi-Changxing Railway and the Nanjing-Qidong Railway.
 Su-Tong Yangtze River Bridge feeds into the center of NETDA and connects the Nanjing-Nantong and Yancheng-Nantong Expressways to the north, and Shanghai-Nanjing and Suzhou-Jiaxing-Hangzhou Expressways and Riverside Expressways to the south.

 NETDA includes several subsidiary zones including Nantong Export Processing Zone, New Material Park, Opto-mechatronics Industrial Park and NETDA Business Park.
 Special incentives are offered for investments in areas of modern equipment manufacturing, such as in new materials, engineering, fine chemicals, new medicines, new energy and modern services.
 At present, NETDA has attracted a large number of renowned companies to settle in Nantong, such as Vonnex Allied IT Services, OJI Paper, Maxion, Johnson Controls, ITOCHU, TSRC Corporation, and Merck KGaA.

-China Singapore
+China-Singapore Suzhou Science and Technology Park

-Established in 2009, STP is one of the key projects of Jiangsu Province coastal development.
+Established in 2009, China-Singapore Suzhou STP is one of the key projects of Jiangsu Province coastal development.
 It's also a joint-venture park between Suzhou and Nantong, linking them on either side of the Yangtze River.
 The intended area is 50 km2 and is to be developed in three phases.
 It claims the project as "An International Enterprise Park and Eco-friendly City in Yangtze Delta".